-You may need to upgrade your internet plan in order to stream on Twitch or Mixer.
+Before you dive into buying stream overlays and sound alerts you may need to upgrade your internet plan in order to stream.
 This post will cover what you need to know to increase your internet speed.

 How Fast Does Twitch Upload Speed Need to Be?

 The minimum upload speed needed for live-streaming is 1.6 Mbps for the lowest HD resolution and at 30 FPS.
 For high-resolution HD streams, you will need a minimum of 3-3.5 Mbps.

 Twitch and other live-streaming platforms are still relatively new with growing audiences.
 While the platforms continue to improve, there are still many variances between them.
 A key example of this is that Twitch These include the maximum quality possible as well as the activity of their server.
 While certain elements may eventually become standard, for now, it is up to the broadcaster to figure out how to produce a quality show.

 With so much competition for live-stream viewers, it is important to have good content and technical proficiency when it comes to your visuals and audio.
 Viewers won’t stick around for a video that is out of sync, has low resolution, or frequently skips or loses connection.
 Ensuring that you have quality internet is important.

 According to Twitch, for both NVENC and x264 it is recommended that you are able to upload at 6 Mbps (megabits per second) for high-quality, slow-motion 1080p at 60 FPS (frames per second).
 When you want to live-stream faster content (such as FPS games), you should either lower the definition a bit or opt for faster upload speed between 9-13 Mbps (anything more than 10 Mbps is generally unnecessary for home-use).

 If you are in doubt about how much bandwidth you’ll need from your internet plan, you can use Chow-Bryant’s calculator.
 With it, you can test several variables and see which adjustments you’ll need to make in order for you to upload a smooth stream.